Events

 Justice Stephen Breyer

-The Honorable Stephen Breyer is a former associate justice of the Supreme Court of the United States.
+The Honorable Stephen Breyer is a retired associate justice of the Supreme Court of the United States.
 Born in San Francisco in 1938, he is a graduate of Stanford, Oxford, and Harvard Law School.
 He has taught law for many years as a professor at Harvard Law School and at the Kennedy School of Government.
 He has also worked as a Supreme Court law clerk (for Justice Arthur Goldberg), a Justice Department lawyer (antitrust division), an assistant Watergate special prosecutor, and chief counsel of the Senate Judiciary Committee.
 In 1980, he was appointed to the U.S. Court of Appeals for the First Circuit by President Carter, becoming chief judge in 1990.
 In 1994, he was appointed to the Supreme Court by President Clinton.
 He has written books and articles about a range of legal topics, including administrative law, economic regulation, and the U.S. Constitution.
 His books include Active Liberty (2005), Making Our Democracy Work: A Judge's View (2010), The Court and the World (2015), The Authority of the Court and the Peril of Politics (2021), and Reading the Constitution: Why I Chose Pragmatism, Not Textualism (2024).
 His wife, Joanna, was born in Great Britain and is a retired clinical psychologist.
 They have three children—Chloe, Nell, and Michael—and six grandchildren.

 Risa Goluboff headshot